This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 Boys are different.
-They get dirty, fight, burp, rough house, break things, and have intensity that is immeasurable.
-They are ruff & tuff, and although each of them are a little different, there are some important things that we Mother’s MUST teach our sons!
-If we do… well, the world, and your future daughter-in-law, will thank you.
+They get dirty, fight, burp, rough house, break things, and have an intensity that is immeasurable.
+They are ruff & tuff, and although each of them is a little different, there are some important things that we Mother’s MUST teach our sons!
+If we do… well, the world and your future daughter-in-law will thank you.

 1. Take a shower, use deodorant, trim your nails.
 Boys are naturally a little more smelly.
 You may need deodorant at FIVE!
 Play hard, work hard, get dirty.
 And when you are done… clean up!
 (And please, change your underwear!)